What is Anime Coin (ANI)?

 Blockchain provides a solution to many of the fundamental issues that plague the art collection and creation communities today: ownership provenance, copyright, valuation, and appraisal, and authenticity of the art.

-Blockchain offers art creators a new medium for producing and selling digital art, without any the need for complications such as safely storing and protecting the physical elements of their creations.
+Blockchain offers art creators a new medium for producing and selling digital art, without any need for complications such as safely storing and protecting the physical elements of their creations.

 The use of blockchain creates a vehicle for authenticity that doesn’t require leaps of trust or high-paid intermediaries – just math.

 This is the point where it’s worth chiming in with what “market value” really is.
 The commonly accepted definition of market value is essentially the average of what price two (or many) buyers and sellers are willing to exchange goods.
 If a Japanese billionaire is willing to buy a Jean-Michel Basquiat painting for $110.5 million, that’s the market value of the painting at that time, much like the 6-figure CryptoKitty named Genesis had a market value of $114,481.59 at the time of the sale.